kisnaa1920/metasploit/Readme.md

 are virtual machines on the host-only/NAT network.
 I identified `192.168.0.128` as the Metasploitable2 target based on this.

-### Why Is This Important?
+### Why Is This Important:
-The purpose of running this command was to identify which machines are actually alive on the network before doing anything else.
+- The purpose of running this command was to identify which machines are actually alive on the network before doing anything else.
 Scanning a /24 subnet means 256 possible addresses — without this step, I would be guessing at IPs or wasting time scanning dead/non-existent hosts.
 This